dennybritz/reinforcement-learning/TD/README.md

 ### Learning Goals

-- Understand how to use the TD-0 algorithm for prediction
+- Understand TD-0 for prediction
-- Understand how to use SARSA for on-policy control
+- Understand SARSA for on-policy control
-- Understand how to use Q-Learning for off-policy control
+- Understand Q-Learning for off-policy control
-- Understand the benefits of TD algorithms over the MC approach
+- Understand the benefits of TD algorithms over the MC/DP approach
 - Understand the backward and forward view of TD-Lambda